shiftyp/submodule-gh-pages-example/README.md

 # Setting up your gh-pages as a submodule

-When setting up a GitHub page only repo where you have some source files and a build step, it's exactly clear how you should go about creating the repository without mixing your source and built files, and without having to navigate to a build directory on your github page.
+When setting up a GitHub page only repo where you have some source files and a build step, it isn't exactly clear how you should go about creating the repository without mixing your source and built files, and without having to navigate to a build directory on your github page.
 There is a way to do it, and it involves using submodules.
 You basically have a repository, inside your repository, that is also your repository...inception type stuff I know but it doesn't require superpowers.

 ## The Setup